 Growing up with his two sisters in Bloomington, Indiana, Bell was an avid computer game player.
 He placed fourth in a national tennis tournament at age 10, and still keeps his racquet close by.
 At age four, he received his first violin after his parents, both mental health professionals, noticed him plucking tunes with rubber bands he had stretched around his dresser drawer handles.
-By 12, he was serious about the instrument, thanks in large part to the inspiration of Josef Gingold, his beloved teacher and mentor.
+By 12, he was serious about the instrument, thanks in large part to the inspiration Josef Gingold, his beloved teacher and mentor.
 Two years later, Bell came to national attention in his debut with Riccardo Muti and the Philadelphia Orchestra.
 His Carnegie Hall debut, an Avery Fisher Career Grant and a notable recording contract further confirmed his presence.

 In 1989, Bell received an Artist Diploma in Violin Performance from Indiana University where he currently serves as a senior lecturer at the Jacobs School of Music.
 His alma mater honored him with a Distinguished Alumni Service Award; he has been named an “Indiana Living Legend” and is the recipient of the Indiana Governor’s Arts Award.

-Bell has received many accolades: in 2013 he was honored by the New York Chapter of the Recording Academy; in 2012 by the National YoungArts Foundation; and in 2011 he received the Paul Newman Award from Arts Horizons and the Huberman Award from Moment Magazine.
+Bell has received many accolades: In 2013 he was honored by the New York Chapter of The Recording Academy; in 2012 by the National YoungArts Foundation, in 2011 he received the Paul Newman Award from Arts Horizons and the Huberman Award from Moment Magazine.
 Bell was named “Instrumentalist of the Year, 2010” by Musical America and received the Humanitarian Award from Seton Hall University.
 In 2009 he was honored by Education Through Music and received the Academy of Achievement Award in 2008.
 He was awarded the Avery Fisher Prize in 2007 and was inducted into the Hollywood Bowl Hall of Fame in 2005.